lanesawyer/ratchet/.github/PULL_REQUEST_TEMPLATE.md

 Provide a brief description of how the new code works.

 ## Testing
-Provide a brief description of any manual testing steps necessary.
+Provide a brief description of any manual testing steps necessary and any automated tests that were added.

 ## PR Checklist
 - [ ] I have read the [CONTRIBUTING.md](CONTRIBUTING.md) document.